 How to get paid

 If you don’t have a bank account, it could take up to five months to receive your EIP check by mail.
 To get your payment quickly via direct deposit, sign up for a bank account online and add your account information on the IRS Get My Payment website.
-If you don’t want to sign up for a bank account, you can link a prepaid debit card.
+If you don’t want to sign up for a bank account, you can link your prepaid debit card or Cash App instead.
 Many of our VITA partners can also enroll you in a prepaid debit card when you file your return through GetYourRefund.